Disorder-Free Localization and Fragmentation in a Non-Abelian Lattice Gauge Theory

-Finally, we point out that a qudit formulation with a 13-dimensional local Hilbert space faithfully captures the DFL phenomenology described in this work.
+Finally, we point out that a qudit formulation with a 13-dimensional local (single-site) Hilbert space faithfully captures the DFL phenomenology described in this work.
 This makes the model particularly suitable for digital quantum simulation on qudit-based quantum processors, as recently proposed for the same model in the absence of background charges~\cite{Calajo2024DigitalQuantumSimulation}.
-Platforms supporting such large local dimensions are already experimentally accessible, as demonstrated by recent implementations using 13-level trapped-ion qudits based on $^{137}\textrm{Ba}^+$\cite{Low2023ControlReadout13level}, as well as other qudit architectures employing metastable states of ion isotopes\cite{benhelm2008experimental} and circular Rydberg atoms~\cite{kruckenhauser2022high,cohen2021quantum}.
+Platforms supporting such large local dimensions are already experimentally accessible, as demonstrated by recent implementations using 13-level trapped-ion qudits based on $^{137}\textrm{Ba}^+$\cite{Low2023ControlReadout13level}, as well as other qudit architectures employing metastable states of ion isotopes \cite{Benhelm2008ExperimentalQuantuminformationProcessing} and circular Rydberg atoms~\cite{Kruckenhauser2022HighdimensionalSO4symmetricRydberg, Cohen2021QuantumComputingCircular}.

-{\textbf{\textit{Acknowledgments.---}} The authors thank Giuseppe Magnifico, Marco Rigobello, and Darvin Wanisch for fruitful discussions.
-Authors acknowledge financial support from: the European Union via QuantERA2017 project QuantHEP, via QuantERA2021 project T-NiSQ, via the Quantum Technology Flagship project PASQuanS2, and the NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data, and Quantum Computing (ICSC); the Italian Ministry of University and Research (MUR) via PRIN2022-PNRR project TANQU, via Progetti Dipartimenti di Eccellenza project Frontiere Quantistiche (FQ), and project Quantum Sensing and Modelling for One-Health (QuaSiModO); the Max Planck Society, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy – EXC-2111 – 390814868, and the European Research Council (ERC) under the European Union’s Horizon Europe research and innovation program (Grant Agreement No.~101165667)—ERC Starting Grant QuSiGauge; the WCRI-Quantum Computing and Simulation Center (QCSC) of Padova University; The authors also acknowledge computational resources by Cloud Veneto and the \textrm{ed-lgt} Library for Exact Diagonalization of Lattice Gauge Theories \cite{Cataldi2024}.
-This work is part of the Quantum Computing for High-Energy Physics (QC4HEP) working group.}
+\textbf{\textit{Acknowledgments.---}} The authors thank Giuseppe Magnifico, Marco Rigobello, and Darvin Wanisch for fruitful discussions.
+Authors acknowledge financial support from: the European Union via QuantERA2017 project QuantHEP, via QuantERA2021 project T-NiSQ, via the Quantum Technology Flagship project PASQuanS2, and the NextGenerationEU project CN00000013 - Italian Research Center on HPC, Big Data, and Quantum Computing (ICSC); the Italian Ministry of University and Research (MUR) via PRIN2022-PNRR project TANQU, via Progetti Dipartimenti di Eccellenza project Frontiere Quantistiche (FQ), and project Quantum Sensing and Modelling for One-Health (QuaSiModO); the Max Planck Society, the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy – EXC-2111 – 390814868, and the European Research Council (ERC) under the European Union's Horizon Europe research and innovation program (Grant Agreement No.~101165667)—ERC Starting Grant QuSiGauge; the WCRI-Quantum Computing and Simulation Center (QCSC) of Padova University; Regione Veneto via program PR Veneto FESR 2021-2027 project CONVECS.
+This work is part of the Quantum Computing for High-Energy Physics (QC4HEP) working group.
+The authors also acknowledge the computational resources of Cloud Veneto.